 The loans and receivables become past due when a counterparty has failed to make a payment when contractually due.
 During the year there were no past due balances within trading securities, repurchase receivables, due from banks.
-The total amount of past due receivables from the clients at the end of 2017 is less 100EUR.

 Where it is probable that the Company is unable to recover a loan or receivable in accordance with the agreed terms and conditions, the item is considered impaired and an impairment loss is recognized.
 The amount of an impairment loss is the difference between the asset's carrying amount and recoverable amount.
 The recoverable amount of a receivable is the amount of its estimated future cash flows, discounted by applying a market interest rate charged from similar debtors.
 The recoverability of receivables is estimated on an individual basis, taking into account the information available on the debtor's creditworthiness.
 Impairment losses are recognized as an expense in the period in which they are incurred.
 Doubtful receivables are written down to their recoverable amount.
 Irrecoverable receivables are written off the balance sheet taking into account the previously created reserve.